Journals of Unlived Lives

 He smiled, the expression soft and a little apologetic, as he moved behind the counter, gently reorganizing the scattered bills and coins with practiced ease.

-She turned to Viva, who lingered nearby, “this is Elbis, though I’ve never once called him that in my life, and he pretends not to mind.”
+She turned to Viva, who lingered nearby, and said, “This is Elbis, though I’ve never once called him that in my life, and he pretends not to mind.”

-Elbis glanced up then, his hazel pools curiously meeting Viva’s own, curious but not intrusive.
+Elbis glanced up then, his hazel eyes meeting Viva’s with curiosity but no intrusion.

 “You’re a new customer here,” he said.